Sharp Brains: Brain Fitness and Cognitive Health News

 Step One: Prevention.
 We now have good evidence for a set of preventive measures, including diet, exercise, and cognitive stimulation, that can be undertaken.
 If adopted, these interventions can delay the onset of the disease.

 Step Two: Early detection.
-It is essential to detect Alzheimer’s dis– ease in the brain before a person becomes impaired.
-This means using the tools of genomic medicine and twenty-first-century medicine: genetic predictions, biomarker testing, brain imaging, and baseline neuropsychological testing.
+It is essential to detect Alzheimer’s dis- ease in the brain before a person becomes impaired.
+This means using the tools of genomic medicine and twenty-?rst-century medicine: genetic predictions, biomarker testing, brain imaging, and baseline neuropsychological testing.

 Step Three: A personalized approach to a program of early intervention that helps patients, families, and caregivers navigate the thicket of information on the Internet, and make sense of products on the market.

-These steps, taken together, will help patients, families, caregivers, and doctors with the burden of an impending demographic explosion in Alzheimer’s cases—and establish a culture of guided experimentation that can only inform the twenty-first-century debate about how to deliver healthcare.
+These steps, taken together, will help patients, families, caregivers, and doctors with the burden of an impending demographic explosion in Alzheimer’s cases—and establish a culture of guided experimentation that can only inform the twenty-?rst-century debate about how to deliver healthcare.

 To Learn More and Order Book: click The Alzheimer’s Solution: How Today’s Care Is Failing Millions– and How We Can Do Better, by Kenneth S. Kosik, MD, and Ellen Clegg